terraform-ibm-modules/terraform-ibm-devsecops-cd-toolchain/README.md

 Terraform considers each folder as a module, and hence each of these logical groups (folders) are treated by terraform as seperate modules.

  1. repositories
 Resource definitions for all the repositories required for the DevSecOps CI Toolchain.
-All these repositories are created as **`ibm_toolchain_tool_git`** Toolchain Integrations.
+All these repositories are created as **`ibm_cd_toolchain_tool_git`** Toolchain Integrations.
 By default, the terrform template **`clones`** these repositories in your GRIT (default provider) account.
 If you wish to use a different provider please update the variables in **`variables.tf`** file.
 The repositories created are:
 	 - Application Repository
 	 - Pipeline Repository
 	 - Evidence Repository